Deirdre18/dumpdinners-recipe-app/README.md

 Used Flask 1.0.2 for developing this project - [FLASK](https://flask.palletsprojects.com/en/1.0.x/)

-Used Flask 1.0.2 for developing this project -[FLASK_PYMONGO](https://flask.palletsprojects.com/en/1.0.x/)
+Used Flask_Pymongo 2.2.0 for developing this project -[FLASK_PYMONGO](https://flask-pymongo.readthedocs.io/en/latest/)

-Used Flask 1.0.2 for developing this project - [PYMONGO](https://flask.palletsprojects.com/en/1.0.x/)
+Used Pymongo 3.7.2 for developing this project - [PYMONGO](https://pypi.org/project/pymongo/)

 Used Jinja2.10 for developing this project - [JINJA2](http://jinja.pocoo.org/docs/2.10/)